 The Dope Elf was commissioned by Yale Union and The Lab with support from The Phyllis C. Wattis Foundation, the California Arts Council, and the Foundation for Contemporary Arts.

-The actors have channeled their shadow selves, as well as their collective sense of the American shadow, into a few slippery personas: the Dope Elf, a dangerous trickster of “white light” with no name, no DNA, and a fragmented sense of self; Alfred and John, the contentious and loving couple turned violent elf and hellhound; Gingy, the sad troll; Cornhen, the righteous destroyer of time; Ken the Magician and his paramour, his own auntie’s ghost (who is also his boyhood friend Ken II); Little Man, dealer of death; the actors Michael and Dirk; and above all, “The Grannies” a finger wagging, crude ring of older femininities who rule earthly life (don’t look for them because they never appear).
-Hartman remembers violence and magic as entwined forces in his childhood, where the longing to construct a more powerful image of self often results in strangled desire, residual fear and rage.
+Hartman is interested in working with visual and performing artists who challenge the suppositions of the theater and his own authorial control, creating an opportunity for his work to radically change and grow during the course of its production.
+For The Dope Elf, each actor worked with Hartman, an intuitive, to channel their shadow sides, as well as their collective sense of the American shadow.
+This resulted in a cast of slippery characters: the Dope Elf, a dangerous trickster of “white light” with no name, no DNA, and a fragmented sense of self; Alfred and John, the contentious and loving couple turned violent elf and hellhound; Gingy, the sad troll; Cornhen, the righteous destroyer of time; Ken the Magician and his paramour, his own auntie’s ghost (who is also his boyhood friend Ken II); Little Man, dealer of death; the actors Michael and Dirk; and above all, “The Grannies” a finger wagging, crude ring of older femininities who rule earthly life (don’t look for them because they never appear).
+These characters often overlap and inhabit one another, switching, like the language itself, from the naturalistic and familiar to the poetically ambiguous, never quite settling on a stable identity.
+Channeling his own childhood, Hartman remembers violence and magic as entwined forces, where the longing to construct a more powerful image of self often results in strangled desire, residual fear, and rage.